Skip to main content

 Template: Rockettheme Paradigm

 Until now, I was mostly experimenting with different designs and the place of content on my website.
-In 2014, the foundation was laid for the current website.
+In 2014, the foundations were laid for the current website.
 This version was also responsive and thus viewable on different devices.
 In terms of design, it would largely remain the same from now on.

 Version: Joomla 3